Josehower/e-commerce-project/README.md

 ## Deployed Version

-if you want to see the deployed version you can visit:
+if you want to see the deployed version you can visit, just dont forget to make your screen smaller.
+Is a mobile version only (for NOW):

 - https://e-commerce-liamty.herokuapp.com/